-October IB Coordinator will present to Grade 10 students and parents to outline the IB Diploma Programme, courses, and prerequisites.
-February Email Student Interview Schedule to parents February Student interviews begin for preliminary course selection April Students given final course selection form with courses they may choose based on prerequisite requirements.
-April Student choices returned with parent signatures to administration.
-May If required, individual student meetings to confirm choices.
+October 29 IB Coordinator will present to Grade 10 students and parents to outline the IB Diploma Programme, courses, and prerequisites.
+January 31 Email Student Interview Schedule to parents February 3-7 Student interviews begin for preliminary course selection April 19 Students given final course selection form with courses they may choose based on prerequisite requirements.
+April 26 Student choices returned with parent signatures to administration.
+April 26 to May 2 If required, individual student meetings to confirm choices.

-Students have two weeks from the first day of school to request course changes.
+Students have ten days from the first day of school to request course changes.
 It is not advised to make course changes as significant make-up work will need to occur to catch-up in the new course.

-Changes from Higher Level to Standard Level courses may occur anytime in Grade 11.
+Changes from Higher Level to Standard Level courses may occur anytime in Grade 11 with the exception of Math courses, in which there are significant differences among courses.